gridsome/gridsome.org/docs/page-transitions.md

 # Page transitions
 Gridsome is currently mounting & unmounting the whole layout on route change.
-This means there is **NOT possible** to do **enter/leave** transitions for only content while keeping header.

 This happens because of how Gridsome deals with [Layouts](/docs/layouts).
 Layouts are added as wrapper components per page and template to make it possible to use [slots](https://vuejs.org/v2/guide/components-slots.html) and [props](https://vuejs.org/v2/guide/components-props.html) on the layout component.

+This means there is **not possible** to do **enter/leave** transitions for content while keeping header, but it is possible to use **enter transitions**.

 ### Create an Enter transition
 To make [transitions](https://vuejs.org/v2/guide/transitions.html) work now you need to use only **Enter transitions**.
 You can do this by adding a `appear` attribute to `<transition>`.